 (Bizarrely, Britannia unlike P&O's other ships, has no dedicated family cabins, nor interconnected cabins).
 Ventura and Azura both have a large number of cabins with sofa beds and beds that pull down from the ceiling that will hold up to four people.
 Two AE grade suites at the forward end of Deck 9 have a second bedroom -- ideal for families.
 Aurora has 16 interconnecting family cabins.

 7. Marella Cruises

 There is an extensive kids' programme across the fleet, which includes arts and crafts, breakfast clubs, dressing up at superhero theme parties, treasure hunts and behind-the-scenes tours that include visits to the bridge.
 In the evening, there are talent shows, mini-discos, movie nights and pyjama parties.
 The line has recently launched M Club, with a cast of puppet characters and merchandise.

-ON TUI Discovery and TUI Discovery 2, a new show "Splash Live!" aimed at six- to 10-year-olds, features animated aquatic characters brought to life to take children on an interactive journey under the sea.
+On Marella Discovery and Marella Discovery 2, a new show "Splash Live!" aimed at six- to 10-year-olds, features animated aquatic characters brought to life to take children on an interactive journey under the sea.
 And for older youngsters there is the Breakout & Escape Room, in which you have to work out how to "escape" from a room following a series of clues within an hour.
 Groups are from two to five players, and there's a choice between a murder mystery or spy-themed experience.
 Movies by Moonlight are screened on both ships on an outdoor cinema screen overlooking the main pool.
 There are two showings, with films often family-friendly blockbusters.
 On Explorer, you'll find a sports court and mini-golf on Deck 12 -- the "Family Deck".
 The former is a basketball court, where you can also play mini-football and is also used by the M Club for organised kids activities.